Personal Credit & Types of Consumer Loans

 Student Loans

-• Common loan terms: 10 years to 25 years
+• Common loan terms: 10 to 25 years

-• APR interest range on undergraduate federal loans when COVID-19 rules are removed: 3.73% for undergraduate loans; 5.28% on graduate loans; and 6.28% on PLUS loans.
-All those numbers could increase as the Federal Reserve increases borrowing rates in 2022.
+• APR interest range on undergraduate federal loans: 6.39% for undergraduate loans; 7.94% on graduate loans; and 8.94% on PLUS loans.

-• APR interest range for private loans: 2.99%-12.99%.
-Those numbers also are expected to rise in 2022.
+• APR interest range for private loans: 2.99% to 17.99%.

 Mortgages

 Mortgages are loans distributed by banks, credit unions and online lenders to allow consumers to buy a home.
 A mortgage is tied to your home, meaning you risk foreclosure if you fall behind on monthly payments.
-Mortgages have among the lowest interest rates of all loans because they are considered secured loans.
+Mortgages have among the lowest interest rates of all loans because they are secured loans.

-Though variable rate loans occasionally are offered, most home buyers prefer fixed-rate mortgages, which were at all-time lows at the end of 2021, but are creeping back up as the Federal Reserve increases borrowing costs.
+Though variable rate loans occasionally are offered, most homebuyers prefer fixed-rate mortgages, which were at all-time lows at the end of 2021, but are creeping back up as the Federal Reserve increases borrowing costs.

 • Common loan terms: 15 and 30 years

 • Possible lenders: Every national bank (Chase, Bank of America, Wells Fargo, etc.) and community bank offers mortgage loans.
-Local and national credit unions are good sources and online lenders such as SoFi, Rocket Mortgage and better.com would be worth investigating.
+Local and national credit unions are good sources, and online lenders such as SoFi, Rocket Mortgage and better.com would be worth investigating.

 Balloon Mortgage Loans